Locals pronounce it "Ta Varies."

 The City has also created a seaplane marina and base adjacent to the pavilion.

-This list of RESTAURANTS that I've tried also includes many in Tavares, Eustis and Mount Dora.
+This list of MOUNT DORA AREA RESTAURANTS that I've personally tried also includes many in Tavares and Eustis.